 Deeply centered in stillness and silence, Dr. Klein also provided the foundation for a subtle, energetic experiencing of non-doing which slowly dissolved the body-mind to the blank state of which there was only awareness and that awared which then dissolved further into the double-absence.

 Patterson incorporated Work principles with his teacher's body-breath-self approach, which he speaks of as a form of Haida yoga.
 This, along with active-being mentation, working with connecting centers, to being-in-contemplation, Patterson sees as fulfilling Gurdjieff's presentation of the teaching of The Fourth Way as being "completely self-supporting and independent of other [spiritual] lines."

 He is the founder/director of The Online Fourth Way School and has led groups, as well as given seminars and talks throughout the United States for many years.
 He has written nine books on the teaching and directed, written and narrated the award-winning film trilogy The Life & Significance of George Ivanovitch Gurdjieff which he has now completed with Spiritual Pilgrimage to Mr. Gurdjieff's Father's Grave.
 He has also completed the series Introduction to Gurdjieff's Fourth Way which includes From Selves to Individual Self to The Self, The Movement From Sex To Love, and What Is the Meaning of Human Life on the Planet Earth?

 He is the founder/editor of The Gurdjieff Journal (est. 1992), the first domestic and international Fourth Way journal.
-More information can be found about William Patrick Patterson on his Google+ profile page.

 In order to spread the teaching as fully as possible—Mr. Gurdjieff's last wish—Mr. Patterson gives three public seminars a year and leads Fourth Way Study Groups in Marin County and Sacramento, California.